dartoos-dev/eo_color/README.md

 ## Swatch in action

-The code below is a fully functional example of using of the _Swatch_ interface effectively.
+The following code provides a fully working example.
 It creates a rectangle widget filled with a color gradient provided by the _swatch_ instance.

 ```dart
 import 'package:eo_color/swatches.dart';